attestantio/vouch/docs/configuration.md

   attestation:
     # beacon-node-addresses are the addresses to which to submit attestations.
     beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
-  beaconblock:
-    # beacon-node-addresses are the addresses to which to submit beacon blocks.
-    beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
   beaconcommitteesubscription:
     # beacon-node-addresses are the addresses to which to submit beacon committee subscriptions.
+    beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
+  proposal:
+    # beacon-node-addresses are the addresses to which to submit beacon block proposals.
     beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
   proposalpreparation:
     # beacon-node-addresses are the addresses to which to submit beacon proposal preparations.